Skip to content

 Most companies' CRM systems have a lot of useful information, such as customer profiles, purchase histories, and engagement data.
 But this information doesn't always show what it can do.
 There are a few reasons why this difference exists.

-• First, data is usually spread out across a lot of different platforms.
-Marketing teams use a lot of different tools, like CRM tools, advertising platforms, analytics dashboards, and social media tools.
+• First, data is usually spread across many different platforms.
+Marketing teams use many different tools, such as CRM systems, advertising platforms, analytics dashboards, and social media tools.
 Each one keeps its own copy of customer information.
 It's hard to get a clear picture of the customer when things aren't connected.

 • Second, many teams rely on manual reporting.
 Getting data, cleaning it up, and making reports can take hours or even days.
 Insights are usually old by the time they come out.

 • Third, you can't see what's happening right now.
-A lot of the time, marketers make decisions based on old data instead of what's going on right now.
-This makes it hard to quickly change how customers act.
+A lot of the time, marketers make decisions based on outdated data rather than what's happening right now.
+This makes it hard to quickly change customer behavior.

-• Finally, a lot of people see CRM systems as places to keep information rather than places to make choices.
+• Finally, many people see CRM systems as places to store information rather than to make decisions.
 People get information, but they don't use it to make strategic choices.

-In other words, data and actions don't align, which means useful information stays hidden and marketing performance declines.
+In other words, data and actions don't align, so useful information remains hidden and marketing performance declines.

 The Turning Point: Understanding the True Potential of CRM Data